Popliteal Pterygium Syndrome

 English

 .
 Dr. Contrucci is rated as an Experienced provider by MediFind in the treatment of Popliteal Pterygium Syndrome.
-Her top areas of expertise are Tracheobronchopathia Osteoplastica, Scoliosis, Short Stature (Growth Disorders), and Familial Short Stature (FSS).
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Tracheobronchopathia Osteoplastica, Scoliosis, Short Stature (Growth Disorders), and Idiopathic Short Stature (ISS).
+Dr. Contrucci is board certified in American Board Of Radiology.

 What are the latest Popliteal Pterygium Syndrome Clinical Trials?